bpervan/bpervan.github.io/_pages/students.md

 - Construction of embedded systems, IoT modules, and similar devices based on commercial off-the-shelf (COTS) components
 - Software development for embedded systems, microcontrollers, etc.
 - Full bottom-up development of IoT solutions, from data-collecting modules or actuators to web services handling the application logic
+- There is one concrete IoT application development in progress right now, you are free to join.

 ### Web services
+- Automated student evaluation and grading systems
 - You could always develop web services or full-stack web applications for whatever domain you want :)